pmodernme/ZoeLogJSON/README.md

 - JSON format for easy parsing and integration.

 **This documentation details the structure and contents of the ZoeLog JSON file.**

-*Note: While it is not anticipated that the format will change, it is worth noting that development of ZoeLog 3.0 is not complete.
-There is not a release date, and a beta version is not ready to be available at this time.*

 ## Example